Skip to content

 5. Have a plan and have a strategy

-We were able to speak to management, team members and the customer with a strong sense of exactly what was happening.
-No matter who was ‘in the room’.
+We were able to speak to management, team members, and the customer with a strong sense of exactly what was happening, no matter who was ‘in the room’.